davified/ml-ci-cd-demo/README.md

 #### Travis-CI
 - pros: easy to get started
 - cons: no file-whitelisting functionality.
-Even updating a README triggers the CI pipeline (i.e. the training of a new model)
+Even updating a README triggers the CI pipeline (i.e. the training of a new model).
+(Work around for this: **commit and push to `deploy-to-prod` branch to "manually" trigger train and deploy stages on CI**)